zhanglixiang779/Photoration/README.md

 In PhotoInfoViewController, users are able to save and tag a photo in:

 5: **TagsViewController**: Users can create, select and deselect tags for the photo that is being viewed.

+6: App pops an **Alert** if the app looses the network connection

+7: API related business logic is encapsulated in **FlickrAPI.swift**, and remote and local fetching related logic is encapsulated in **PhotoStore.swift**

 # How to build
 The app doesn't require any particular step to build the project, so any latest XCode should run the app.